ishamada/bioiX/README.md

-# Genes and geography -- a Bioinformatics project
+# Genes and Geography -- a Bioinformatics Project

 A Quick Guide to Organizing Computational Biology Projects